nova0821/iotjs-wiki/Development-Process.md

 ### Feature development process

 The IoT.js Project development process is marked by the following highlights:
-* The feature development process starts with an author discussing a proposed feature with the Maintainers and Committers
+* The feature development process starts with an author discussing a proposed feature with the Maintainers and Reviewers
   - Open the issue with label 'new feature request(proposal)'
-* The Maintainers and Committers evaluate the idea, give feedback, and finally approve or reject the proposal.
+* The Maintainers and Reviewers evaluate the idea, give feedback, and finally approve or reject the proposal.
 * The author shares the proposal with the community via **_Github issues with 'new feature request' label_**
 * The community provides feedback which can be used by the author to modify their proposal and share it with the community again.
 * The above steps are repeated until the community reaches a consensus according to the [Community Guidelines](Community-Guidelines).